ContinualAI/avalanche/README.md

 In order to achieve this goal the *avalanche* framework should be general enough to quickly incorporate new CL strategies as well as new benchmarks and metrics.
-While it would be great to be DL framework independent, for semplicity I believe we should stick to Pytorch which today is becoming the standard de-facto for machine learning research.
+While it would be great to be DL framework independent, for simplicity I believe we should stick to Pytorch which today is becoming the standard de-facto for machine learning research.

 The framework is than split in three main modules: